nhhoang96/MultiCL_Slot_Induction/README.md

 ## Configuration
-Major important arguments are (configurable within the corresponding *run_model.sh* script):
+Major important arguments are (configurable within the corresponding *run_model.sh* script).
+We recommend users to tune hyperparameters before using due to the existent sensitivity to hardware architecture:

 * ```--ckpt_dir```: Saved directory for checkpoint
 * ```--epoch```: Number of training epochs